 At New Zealand Van Lines it has been our privilege to arrange and manage the relocation needs of thousands of kiwi returnee’s, over the last 12-18 months.
 This has not been easy as the covid environment is both challenging and unpredictable.
 The only positive to come out of this global pandemic is the high number of kiwis returning home at the height of their careers, with the experience and skillsets that Aotearoa desperately needs.

-For those of you who are either considering a move home, or in the planning process, be assured that we will support you every step of the way.
+For those of you who are either considering a move home to New Zealand, or in the planning process, be assured that we will support you every step of the way.
 It doesn’t matter if you have just a few items or several containers, your vehicle, and the family cat.
 We welcome your enquiry and will make the entire process as seamless and easy as possible.
 Best of all we will be waiting in your home country, for when you arrive.
-Request a free moving quote today.

 Tips For Kiwis Before You Return Home